White House cancels media briefing as Trump rails against ‘enemy’

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 This would be the third consecutive day without a briefing, an event which has been a fixture for weeks, but became a public relations disaster for the president last Thursday when he suggested people could inject disinfectants to fight the virus.
 The White House had scheduled a briefing for late afternoon, then issued an update saying it was canceled.
 Over the weekend, none was scheduled and on Friday the president left without taking questions.
-Trump has been ridiculed around the world for Thursday´s disinfectant comment, which he later claimed was meant to be sarcasm aimed at journalists, although he was clearly talking directly to his medical advisors.
-He has also been incensed the last few days by unflattering newspaper reports about his work habits and use of the sometimes two-hour briefings to praise himself, while battering rivals.
-On Monday, he kept up an anti-media tweet storm begun over the weekend, writing: “FAKE NEWS, THE ENEMY OF THE PEOPLE!”
-“There has never been, in the history of our Country, a more vicious or hostile Lamestream Media than there is right now, even in the midst of a National Emergency, the Invisible Enemy!”
-Trump also wrote.
-Kayleigh McEnany, the new White House press secretary, indicated that a new strategy would be rolled out, emphasizing Trump´s business background and his focus on reopening the US economy, which is in a deep hole due to measures against the spread of the novel coronavirus.
+Trump has been ridiculed around the world for Thursday´s disinfectant comment.